Reanalysis of experimental determinations of polariton-polariton interactions in microcavities: Introduction

 The pure exciton-exciton interaction strength $g_{ex}$ has been calculated theoretically using a variational approach based on the exciton wave function in the Wannier limit \cite{tassone,ciuti,ciuti2,wouters}.
 The full calculation is difficult, and most prior work has made significant approximations such as bosonization (treating the excitons as pure bosons, which has been shown to ignore important exchange processes \cite{combescot}), sticking only to a mean-field calculation (which ignores the possibilty of deformation of the excitons away from their ground-state 1$s$ orbital wave function), and ignoring electron-hole exchange altogether.
 In general, one expects from unit analysis that the interaction constant should be independent of $k$ as $k\rightarrow 0$ and of the order of ${\rm Ry}_{\rm ex}a_B^2$, where ${\rm Ry}_{\rm ex}$ is the exciton Rydberg energy and $a_B$ is the exciton Bohr radius.
 The excitonic Rydberg is of the order of 10~meV in III-V semiconductor quantum wells, while the excitonic Bohr radius is of the order of 100~\AA~in the same materials.
 Specifically for GaAs/AlGaAs structures, which the majority of microcavity polariton experiments have used, Refs.~\onlinecite{tassone,ciuti,ciuti2,wouters} give $g_{ex} \sim 12-15$~$\mu$eV-$\mu$m$^2$ for spin-aligned excitons.
+This number is positive, corresponding to repulsive interactions, giving a mean-field energy shift upward, that is, a ``blue shift,'' as density increases.
 Polaritons with opposite spin have a much weaker interaction, which can be neglected to lowest order.
 For a polariton gas with randomized spin, this will give an average interaction strength $\sim 6$~$\mu$eV-$\mu$m$^2$.
-This number is positive, corresponding to repulsive interactions, giving a mean-field energy shift upward, that is, a ``blue shift'', as density increases.
+On the other hand, as discussed above, boson exchange in a nondegenerate gas gives an extra factor of 2, so that the proper number to use for a nondegenerate gas is $g_{ex} \sim 12$~$\mu$eV-$\mu$m$^2$.